Kevinovitz/TryHackMe_Writeups/25daysofchristmas/25daysofchristmas.md

 ### [Day 10] Metasploit-a-ho-ho-ho

 In this task we need to find an exploit for the webserver and gain access using Metasploit.
+We can use this [blog post](https://blog.tryhackme.com/metasploit/) to guide us.

 Machine IP: